microsoft/SEAL/README.md

 #### Android and iOS

-Microsoft SEAL can be compiled for Android.
+Microsoft SEAL can be compiled for Android and iOS.
 Under the `android` directory of the source tree you will find an [Android Studio](https://developer.android.com/studio) project that you can use to compile the library for Android.

+To build the library for iOS, please take a look at the [pipeline file](pipelines/ios.yml) to see how to configure and build the native library.

-This project is meant only to generate native libraries that can then be called through the .NET library described in the following sections.
+The native libraries generated through these methods are meant to be called only through the .NET library described in the following sections.
-Specifically, it does not contain any wrappers that can be used from the Java language.
+Specifically, it does not contain any wrappers that can be used from the Java language (for Android) or Objective C (for iOS).

 #### Basic CMake Options